 Question III: Whether in particular the literal and historical sense can be called into question, where it is a matter of facts related in the same chapters, which pertain to the foundation of the Christian religion; for example, among others, the creation of all things wrought by God in the beginning of time; the special creation of man; the formation of the first woman from the first man; the oneness of the human race; the original happiness of our first parents in the state of justice, integrity, and immortality; the command given to man by God to prove his obedience; the transgression of the divine command through the devil’s persuasion under the guise of a serpent; the casting of our first parents out of that first state of innocence; and also the promise of a future restorer? — Reply: In the negative.

 I simply make my arguments and document what the Church teaches: from Scripture, from magisterial statements and papal general audiences, the Catechism; analysis of the context of Humani Generis, showing that Pius XII could only have been referring to historical Adam and Eve discussed in Genesis . . .
-I also have links to two papers where a philosopher friend of mine tackles the polygenism thing from a serious scholarly perspective.
+I also have links to two papers where an orthodox Catholic philosopher tackles the polygenism thing from a serious scholarly perspective.

 The first thing the liberal outlook on life does is start attacking the Bible: especially the historicity of many things in the Old Testament.
 So people buy into some of that, even though they are not “liberals” themselves and believe most of what the Church teaches.